pre63/pbn/content/spotnews24.com/articles/global-space-race-chinas-lunar-ambitions.md

 To illustrate, consider the image of China's lunar rover traversing the moon's rugged terrain:
 ![China's Chang'e 5 lunar sample return in action](content/assets/chang-e-5-sample-return.jpg)
-*Caption: The Chang'e 5 probe retrieving lunar samples, symbolizing China's leap in space technology and its role in sparking global competition.*
+*The Chang'e 5 probe retrieving lunar samples, symbolizing China's leap in space technology and its role in sparking global competition.*

 ## Analysis: The Broader Space Race and Technological Implications